Pikmin (video game): Gameplay

-The time limit is divided into thirty days.
+The time limit is divided into 30 days.
 With the exception of the first day, which lasts until the player finds the first ship part, all days in the game are about thirteen minutes in length, which can prematurely end at the player's request or if Olimar's health, replenished at his spacecraft, is depleted from attacks by native creatures.
 The day also ends prematurely if all Pikmin in the zone go extinct, and the next day will begin with one new seed of every discovered kind of Pikmin.
 By the end of each day, Olimar needs to stop all work and bring as many Pikmin as possible back to the base camp so that they can flee the planet's nocturnal predators in the safety of their Onions, as they also provide Pikmin shelter and transportation between zones; any Pikmin who do not make it back to base are eaten by said predators on each night prior to Olimar's last day on the planet.
 At such time, Olimar will write a daily update to his ship log, which may be affected by events on that particular day, reflect on his efforts to escape, or provide useful gameplay hints.
 As more parts are recovered, the ship regains functionality and can bring Olimar to up to four new zones on the planet to find the remaining parts.
 The game has three different endings, depending on Olimar's progress in collecting ship parts.
 Collecting all thirty grants the best ending, while collecting at least the twenty-five mandatory parts within the 30-day time limit grants the normal ending.
-Failing to do so results in Olimar's ship's life support system failing and Olimar will die from oxygen poisoning.
+Failing to do so results in Olimar's ship's life support system failing and Olimar dying from oxygen poisoning.

 Apart from the main gameplay, Pikmin also contains a Challenge Mode that is unlocked once Olimar gets all three types of Pikmin.
 Each of the five zones in the main game are available for play.
 The object of Challenge Mode is to grow the greatest number of Pikmin in one day as is possible.

-At the final trial area there is the final boss, known as the “Emperor Bulbax”.
-You can beat this boss by throwing yellow bomb rock Pikmin into their mouth, and stunning them.
-They attack by using their large tongue, and jumping on to the Pikmin, killing several.